Devligue/go-adxl345/README.md

 ##### Finding your device I2C address

-If you don't have it already, install `i2c-tools`from your package manager.
-Then after connecting your device run `i2cdetect -y 1`.
+If you don't have it already, install `i2c-tools` with your package manager.
+Then after connecting your device run:

+`i2cdetect -y 1`

 Result should be self explanatory.

 In the case of ADXL345, it usually has two addresses available.
 Depending on the manufacturer and/or model the default address and alternative address might be switched but one of them will most probably be **0x53** and the other **0x1D**.
+Changing the address is achieved by pulling `SDO` pin HIGH or LOW.
 Look into your sensors datasheet for details.

 ### Compatibility